mukeshsoni/xstate-viz-chrome-extension/rubber-duck.md

    to 'parallel' and so on.
 Also the property name has to be `type` and not `typ`.
 We have it as `typ` right now because `type` is a keyword in rust and cannot be used as a property name.
+4. [ ] Take care of error messages